MISP/misp-modules/doc/README.md

 >
 >If the sample or url is correctly submitted, you get then the link of the submission.
 - **input**:
->Sample, url (or domain) to submit to AssemblyLine.
+>Sample, or url to submit to AssemblyLine.
 - **output**:
 >Link of the report generated in AssemblyLine.
 - **references**: